A two day bike bash for rides of all levels

 The Cycle Oregon Gift Shop is where you’ll shop for Cycle Oregon merchandise including cycling gear, t-shirts, sweatshirts, hats, jewelry, sundries, and much more.
 You can also buy extra meal tickets there.
 Look for the Cycle Oregon Gift Shop near Rider Services.

 Medical services will be available on the course, and at the overnight site.
 There is no charge for medical services on the course or at the site.
 If you require transport to or from a local medical facility, you will be financially responsible for transport and medical services there.

 Food, Drink & Entertainment

 Cycle Oregon will provide dinner at the overnight site on Friday and Saturday, and breakfast at the overnight site on Saturday and Sunday.
-Lunch will be served Saturday and Sunday on the course, or in camp for short-route riders and Kids’ Camp participants.
+Lunch will be served Saturday and Sunday, typically on the course for the longer routes and in camp for short and medium routes.

 Beer & Wine Garden

 Featuring a variety of local beers and wines from the area and throughout Oregon.